-When it comes to your credit report, you may have heard the terms “hard inquiry” or “soft inquiry”—but what do they mean?
+When it comes to your credit, you may have heard the terms “hard credit check” or “soft credit check” – but what do they mean?

-When potential creditors request your credit report, they may use soft inquiries.
-These types of inquiries provide a high-level overview of your credit.
-A soft inquiry usually doesn’t have a negative impact on your credit score.
+When potential creditors request your credit report, they may use a soft check or inquiry.
+This type of inquiry provides a basic check of your credit score.
+A soft credit check will not have a negative impact on your credit score.
 Creditors don’t need your explicit permission to request this information, as it just shows what you would see on your own credit report.

-Soft checks of your credit score are typically done by employers, insurance companies, landlords, and utility companies may do soft inquiries into your credit report to understand how responsible you are.
-They use your credit history to determine the likelihood you’ll pay on time.
+Soft checks of your credit score are typically done by employers, insurance companies, landlords, and utility companies.
+They do soft checks on your credit report to understand how responsible you are with your finances.
+These organizations use your credit score and history to determine the likelihood that you’ll pay on time.
 This type of information can sometimes factor into whether you’ll have to pay a deposit for utility services.

 Hard credit checks are often done by mortgage lenders, auto lenders, and credit card companies.
-These types of credit checks do have an impact on your credit score because they shows you are actively seeking new credit.
-While a hard inquiry usually has a limited impact on your credit score, its impact depends on your individual circumstances.
-You may still want to minimize the number of hard inquiries into your credit report just to be safe, since a high number of hard checks in a short time shows potential lenders that you might need a lot of money.
+These types of credit checks do have an impact on your credit score because they show you are actively seeking new credit.
+While a hard check usually has a limited impact on your credit score, its impact depends on your individual circumstances.
+You may still want to minimize the number of hard inquiries on your credit report just to be safe, since a high number of hard checks in a short time shows potential lenders that you might need a lot of money.
 This can be seen as a bad indicator if you are looking for a student loan.

-Credit Inquiry Tip: The next time you’re looking for a loan pre-qualification or a rate quote, make sure to read the fine print to find out what type of initial inquiry the lender will make on your credit report.
-Just remember that once you formally apply for the loan, the creditor needs to make a hard inquiry into your credit and review your credit history in much greater detail.
+Credit Score Tip: When you’re looking for a loan pre-qualification or a rate quote, make sure to read the fine print to find out what type of initial check the lender will make on your credit report.
+Just remember that once you formally apply for the loan, the creditor needs to make a hard credit inquiry and review your credit score and history in much greater detail.